speedata/css/README.md

 what CSS calls it.
 (Even if I tend to agree `TokenChar` makes more sense, for this sort of code, best to stick to the standard.)

+It turns out the combination of tokens having their "actual" value, exposing the token types, and having code to re-emit the CSS has made this useful to other people.
+If that's what you need, well, here it is.

 On The Utility of Godoc.org
 ===========================